HubRise/website/content/apps/shopify/en/configuration.md

 If you do not use expected times, leave the **Values to use** drop-down menu set to **None**.

-Otherwise, you will have to decide between two options for how the order time is encoded by your plugin: **One value containing both date and time**, or **Two values: one for date, one for time**.
+Otherwise, you will have to decide between two options for how expected times are encoded by your plugin: **One value containing both date and time**, or **Two values: one for date, one for time**.

 To determine how your plugin encodes the expected time, place a test order and review the logs in the [Orders page](/docs/data#orders).
 Look for the `note_attributes` field in the order JSON, and identify the attribute(s) that contains the expected date and time.
 If you cannot find the expected time in the `note_attributes` field, contact the plugin developer for support.